shubhamshankar07/Hospital_Emergency_Room_Dashboard/README.md

 🧑‍⚕️ Number of Patients
-• Tracks the total number of patients visiting the ER daily
-• Uses area sparklines to identify busy days and seasonal trends
+• Tracks the total number of patients visiting the ER daily and Uses area sparklines to identify busy days and seasonal trends

 ⏱ Average Wait Time
-• Measures how long patients wait to see a medical professional
-• Highlights days with longer wait times that may require process improvements
+• Measures how long patients wait to see a medical professional and Highlights days with longer wait times that may require process improvements

 ⭐ Patient Satisfaction Score
 • Monitors daily average satisfaction levels